 GCSAA is taking its government relations efforts to the next level.
 We are looking for GCSAA Grassroots Ambassadors.
 The goal is to match a member of GCSAA with each member of Congress, and to build strong relationships between them.
 The program will establish a network of committed volunteers to serve as the “go-to” people for lawmakers and their staff on golf course management issues.
-The most important thing you can do as a GCSAA Grassroots Ambassador is share your story.
+There are many ways to connect with Congress, but remember, the most important thing you can do as a Grassroots Ambassador is share your story.
 Download the Grassroots Ambassador brochure.

 Ambassador Eligibility and Commitment

 GCSAA is seeking enthusiastic, motivated members (Class A, B or C) to serve as a GCSAA Grassroots Ambassadors.
 The link between the Member of Congress and the GCSAA Grassroots Ambassador is based on golf facility location.
 Also, GCSAA Grassroots Ambassadors need to belong to an affiliated chapter.

 Terms begin on a quarterly basis in the months of January, April, July, and October.

 Ambassadors will receive the tools and training needed to become effective advocates for the profession.
 Resources include a welcome packet to be sent upon signing up, access to online advocate training videos available on demand in Ambassador Central, and invitations to participate in advocacy webinars throughout the year.

 GCSAA offers the Grassroots Ambassador Academy at the annual Golf Industry Show where ambassadors interact with grassroots trainers and learn the art of political engagement.
 Ambassador Academy is by invitation only.

 - .1 points per training webinar (issues training or training on the “how to of advocacy).
 0.1 points will be added to your transcript after a webinar concludes via the participant roster.
 Or 0.1 points will be added to your transcript if you self report you watched the webinar via archive.